MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

         }
         ```

 1. To install extensions for specific locales, list the supported locales using `supported_locale`.
-You may also specify parent locales to install your extension for all language locales that use that parent.
+You can also specify parent locales to install your extension for all language locales that use that parent.
 For example, when using the parent locale `en`, your extension installs for all English locales, such as `en-US`, `en-GB`, and so on.
 When users change their locale in their browser, externally installed extensions are uninstalled.
-To install your extension for any locale, do not use `supported_locales`.
+To install your extension for any locale, don't use `supported_locales`.

     ```json
     {